 - Installing toe-boards, handrails, and stair rails around all construction sites and areas of work.

 - Providing harnesses for all employees working at heights.

-There are rules and regulations that govern the use of fall protection systems, and OSHA has recently updated its guide to Fall Protection in Construction, which is a downloadable guide.
+There are rules and regulations that govern the use of fall protection systems.
+OSHA offers a free, downloadable guide called Fall Protection in Construction.